 When I was growing up, I expected that one day I would be a professor, an admired teacher and researcher.
-I was proud of my brain, my emotional and spiritual life I never paid much attention to.
+I was proud of my intellect, but never paid much attention to my emotional and spiritual life.
 And I went to university, studied science, planned to be a marine biologist.